-For degrees with a blended or online format, the technological infrastructure must permit the implementation of online or blended teaching models, include mechanisms to verify students' identity and prevent misconduct, and comply with the technical requirements set out in Criteria for the assessment of degree programmes in distance or blended teaching format.
+For degrees with a blended or online format, the technological infrastructure must permit the implementation of online or blended teaching models, include mechanisms to verify students' identity and prevent misconduct, and comply with the technical requirements set out in the document "Focus 3.
+Fully online or blended degree programmes".